JordanaNadur/financial-investment-app/README.md

 - **Auth Service**: Handles user authentication and registration using JWT tokens.
 - **Investment Service**: Manages investment creation, calculation of returns, and withdrawals.
+- **Transaction Service**: Handles investment transactions, integrating with catalog, wallet, and portfolio services.
+- **Welcome Service**: Provides a simple welcome endpoint for the application.
 - **Notification Service**: Processes notifications asynchronously via RabbitMQ when investments are created.
 - **Frontend**: Angular application with PrimeNG and Angular Material for user interface.
 - **RabbitMQ**: Message broker for inter-service communication.